tuanio/simulate-noisy-speech-from-clean/README.md

 ## Replicate results

-The same configuration as the repository was used, with only the batch size changed for faster training, and both models were trained for 300 epochs.
+The same configuration as the repository was used, with only the batch size changed for faster training, and both models were trained for 300 epochs (150 epochs for lr warm-up, 150 epochs for lr decay).

 Lower is better ⬇